 - In the Save Budget dialog:

 - Enter a Name and Description for your budget.

 - If you want to enable others to view your budget, choose to share with all users, or select specific users or groups.

 - In the Send email notification at threshold(s) field, select thresholds that generate an email to you when reached.
-For example, if you select a threshold of 90%, and your monthly budget is $30,000, HPE Consumption Analytics platform notifies you by email when the cost for any month reaches $27,000.
+For example, if you select a threshold of 90%, and your monthly budget is $30,000, HPE Consumption Analytics portal notifies you by email when the cost for any month reaches $27,000.

 - In the Send email notifications if budget is projected to exceed target field, specify notifications to be sent when your cost or usage is projected to exceed a budget target.
 As long as your cost or usage is projected to exceed the target during the period, the HPE Consumption Analytics platform continues to send either daily or weekly notifications.

 When your budget is complete, you can view the results.
 You can also export it to CSV if you want to work with the target, actual, and difference amounts in another application.

 - Click Budgets in the left navigation menu.